swapnilmadavi/day-night-wallpaper-gnome-extension/README.md

   <img src="screenshot-prefs-v2.png" alt="Day Night Wallpaper preferences" width="600"/>
 </p>

-This extension supports GNOME shell versions 3.28 - 3.36.
+This extension automatically switches the wallpapers at the set times.
+It supports GNOME shell versions 3.28 - 3.38.
 Please check the branch `gnome-shell-3-28-3-30` for shell versions 3.28 - 3.30.

 ## Installation